jolares/example-angular-module-federation/README.md

 has flexibility to use jest, karma, and both add component and class tests included in component schematics

+### TODO 8: Setup Internationalization

+All microfrontends have i18n and include schematics

 ## References

 1. [The Microfrontend Revolution: Module Federation in Webpack 5](https://www.angulararchitects.io/aktuelles/the-microfrontend-revolution-module-federation-in-webpack-5/)